njange/WhatsApp-Auto/README.md

-# A WhatsApp web automation project
+hi# A WhatsApp web automation project

-The web automation should be able to login to WhatsApp web
+The web automation should be able to login to WhatsApp web Select a contact